MetaMask/metamask-mobile/.github/pull_request_template.md

 2. Add `release-xx` label to identify the PR slated for a upcoming release (will be used in release discussion)
 3. Add `needs-dev-review` label when work is completed
 4. Add `needs-qa` label when dev review is completed
+5. Add `No QA/E2E only` when dev review is completed and your PR does not require any manual QA effort.
+Prior to merging, ensure that you have successful end-to-end test runs in Bitrise.
+6. Apply `Spot check on release build` for PRs not requiring feature QA but needing non-automated verification.
+In the description section, provide test scenarios.
+Add screenshots, and or recordings of what was tested.
-5. Add `QA Passed` label when QA has signed off
+7. Add `QA Passed` label when QA has signed off

 **Description**